Carbon Capture Utilization

 all questions and inquiries to reza.khoramian@nu.edu.kz

-• Reza Khoramian, MS
+• Reza Khoramian, MSc

-1st Year PhD in Civil and Environmental Engineering, NU
+4th Year PhD in Civil and Environmental Engineering, NU

 Recent Publications of CCUS Team